 An electronic air cleaner involves a high-voltage magnetic charge to trap particles.

-Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And minimize ozone, a known lung irritant, created elsewhere in your home.
+Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
+And minimize ozone, a known lung irritant, made elsewhere in your home.